Wednesday, September 14, 2022

 HORSE-DRAWN CARRIAGE ACCIDENTS - THE HARSH TRUTH

-This list of accidents in NYC has been updated as of August 2022, reflecting 115 REPORTED accidents that have occurred since 1982.
+This list of accidents in NYC has been updated as of August 2024, reflecting 116 REPORTED accidents and 28 deaths that have occurred since 1982.
 We believe many more have occurred since drivers are not required to make a report.

 FACT: There is no requirement in the law for carriage horse drivers to report carriage accidents.
 If the NYPD is involved, it is up to them whether or not they file a report.
 Considering these obstacles, it is surprising the list below is so extensive.